-The School will relocate to a new office in the future.
-As we will be assigned a lower number of small-group rooms, we would still be able to provide small group rooms for small-group teaching though the rooms will no longer be dedicated to particular groups.
-We also plan to recruit additional qualified practitioners to teach in the programme.
+The School has relocated to a new office.
+As there are a lower number of small group rooms, we would still be able to provide small group rooms for small group teaching though there will no longer be a small group room assigned for each group of students.
+We also plan to recruit additional qualified practitioners to teach on the programme.